ESPript 3.0

 Q: Can I download and install ESPript on my computer or my server?

-Due to software license constraints, the server version of ESPript can only be run online through the present website.
+Due to software licence restrictions, ESPript can only be run online from this website.

-However, you can download the standalone ESPript 3.x binary [1.8 Mb] (only available for x86-64 Linux OS) and use it at the command-line.
+However, you can download the standalone ESPript 3.x binary [3.2 Mb] (only available for x86-64 Linux OS) and use it as a command-line.

-IMPORTANT: as the ESPript binary uses large stack space, you must increase your kernel stack size before executing it.
+IMPORTANT: as the ESPript binary uses large stack space, you must increase your kernel stack size before running it.

 Q: I have a problem that is not listed here.

-Do not hesitate to contact us (espript@ibcp.fr) if you require any further information or if you need some help with ESPript.
+Do not hesitate to contact us (espript@ibcp.fr) if you need any further information or if you need some help with ESPript.

 ESPript is an SBGrid supported application